 - Has limitations when it comes to the APIs or third-party libraries’ integration

-Now let’s dive deeper into NativeScript and React Native.
+Now let’s dive deeper into the intricacies of the cross platform mobile application development with NativeScript and React Native.

 This technology spares you the need to develop two apps at the same time.
 More on react native here.